Part 1 of 3 by Don Bell | ⏱️ 9 minute read

 It's about discovering that the God of the universe knows your name and speaks to you in a way nobody else can.
 It's knowing that your story of hearing God's voice continues throughout your Kingdom journey.

 You've laid the groundwork for understanding how to hear God clearly.
-You understand that He desires to speak to you, you've learned to create space for His voice, and you now have practical filters to test what you hear.
+You understand that He desires to speak to you, and you've learned to create space for His voice.

-Continue to Part 2: 12 Ways to Hear From God.
+Continue to Part 2: How to Discern God's Voice

 Don Bell is the creator of the Kingdom Anointing website and a dedicated follower of Jesus Christ.
 He shares insights from his spiritual journey to encourage ordinary believers to seek God's Kingdom and walk in the fullness of the Holy Spirit.